wobscale/as64241.net/colocation.md

 "Wobscale Technologies, in addition to running AS64241, also provides Server Colocation in Seattle, WA.
 Let me forward you to our colocation specialist" he says as he attaches you to a letter and sends you through the æther to Iliana's office.

-She sits on a short stack of boxes in front of a blue, pink, and white striped flag.
+She sits on a stack of gutted R410s in front of a blue, pink, and white striped flag.
 Her wood-enclosed keyboard lightly pulses.

 "Colocation?
 Yeah, we've got a rack in the [Westin Building](https://www.westinbldg.com/).
 If you want to colocate a server with us, you should get in touch."